 Public e-scooters allow people to complete those first or last miles with ease, extending the catchment area of public transport and putting metrobus and MetroWest services within the reach of more people.

-By bringing different transport services together at our one-stop trial Mobility Hub sites, we intend to make it easier for people to switch between modes such as bus, bicycle and e-scooter.
+By bringing different transport services together at our one-stop trial Mobility Hub sites, we intend to make it easier for people to switch between bus, bicycle and e-scooter.

 Many people are dependent on car ownership for getting to work.
 This means that non-drivers or those who can’t afford a car often end up with limited employment opportunities.